 Have you installed VSFTP in your OpenStack or Amazon EC2 VM and getting errors such as “Entering passive mode…connection failed“?
 If yes, then you have landed on the right page.
-This tutorial will help you to fix FTP passive mode problem on VMs started in OpenStack cloud middle-ware and in Amazon EC2.
+This tutorial will help you to fix the FTP passive mode problem on VMs started in OpenStack cloud middle-ware and in Amazon EC2.

 In order to fix this error, follow the below steps.